nkholski/phaser3-es6-webpack/README.md

 # Contribute
 Please any submit issues you have, including proposals.
 Ask me before preparing a PR or your PR might be rejected if in conflict with other ideas and planned way to do stuff.
 This would be great:
 - **Make deploy working**
-- Cut a perfect loop of the theme music
 - Extend the sprites texture atlas from the spritesheets I still use so I can dump them
-- Improve volume on sound effects (ask me for wavs)

 # Parts of API used:
 TODO: Go through the soruce and make a list of what parts of the API I use.